QUALIFICATIONS AND EXPERIENCE

 To send me your questions and translation projects.

 After passing my Masters with distinction, I chose to enter the market as a freelance translator.
 I was able to develop my network within the translation industry through proactive applications and maintaining contact with other students from the same programme.
-So that I can stay up to date with developments in my profession, I have taken part in several training events since completing my Masters, including the Medical English Seminar on two occasions.
+So that I can stay up to date with developments in my profession, I have taken part in several training events since completing my Masters, including the Medical English Seminar on three occasions.

 My clients include translation agencies, via which I have worked for the European Medicines Agency (EMA), and several major pharmaceutical companies.
 However, the confidentiality agreements I have signed with these partners mean I cannot use their names to promote my services.

 My clients appreciate my accuracy, my ability to listen and my respect for deadlines.
 I can adapt to each client, asking the right questions and making sure to communicate with the client for each project.
 I pride myself on making their needs a priority.
 The quality of my translations is ensured by the careful organisation of my work; I follow a process with specific steps so that I deliver the highest possible quality – every time.